IEP or 504 – that is the question!

 To qualify for a 504, a child must have an impairment that substantially limits a major life activity (seeing, hearing, walking, speaking, breathing, performing manual tasks, caring for one’s self).
 A child may qualify if there is a record of such impairment; or if he is regarded as having such impairment.

 Some examples of qualifying conditions are persons with ADD or ADHD, behavior disorders, asthma and allergies, diabetes, epilepsy, physical handicaps, temporary handicapping conditions, and even communicable diseases.
 There are many other conditions that may also qualify.
-See NICHCY’s discussion on the CPIR website for more info.
+See CPIR’s discussion for more info.

 What are some examples of 504 accommodations?

 504 plan accommodations include (but are not limited to) preferential seating in a classroom, extending time on a test, using an organizer, offering assistive technology, taking tests orally, etc. The accommodations are based on the child’s needs.